manticoresoftware/openapi/out/manticore-csharp/docs/IndexApi.md

 ## Delete

-> SuccessResponse Delete (DeleteDocumentRequest deleteDocumentRequest)
+> DeleteResponse Delete (DeleteDocumentRequest deleteDocumentRequest)

 Delete a document in an index